greenfrogs/ucl_cs_setup_your_environment/windows/additional-notes.md

 # Additional Notes
-> A collection of useful information about Windows
+A collection of useful information and tips about the Windows ecosystem.

 ## Environmental Variables
 To run an application in PowerShell you either need to know the full location of that executable